Herbeon/kritatime/README.md

 # ...
 I don't know how to make this work oopsie
-(I also don't know how to use github) the difference between some things being named kritatime and some krita-wakatime ToT
+(I also don't know how to use github)

+the difference between some things being named kritatime and some krita-wakatime ToT

+my problems:

+* krita import not resolving -> edited pylance path, but gave it the wrong path, don't know the right path to give it
+* Extension and Krita are not defined (should be imported from krita but the path is wrong qwq)
+* kritatime vs krita-wakatime
+* I don't know how to use github/virtual environments/literally anything lol :sob: